rwst/LitBall/doc/using.rst

 ^^^^^^^^^^^^^^^^^^^^
 There are at the moment three types of queries available:

+ - **Expression Search**: input a keyphrase list or logical expression containing key phrases to download all matching article details from Semantic Scholar. *This requires an S2 API key*.
+All matches count as "accepted" and can be viewed / annotated / exported.

+ - **Automatic Snowballing**: input a keyphrase list or logical expression containing key phrases, and core DOIs.
+These are used to filter papers from backward/forward snowballing rounds---all results that passed keyword filtering count as "accepted" and can be viewed / annotated / exported.

- - Interleaved Snowballing: input a keyphrase list or logical expression containing key phrases, and core DOIs.
+ - **Interleaved Snowballing**: input a keyphrase list or logical expression containing key phrases, and core DOIs.
 These are used to filter papers from backward/forward snowballing rounds, together with manual supervised filtering steps.
 This is the default.

- - Automatic Snowballing: input a keyphrase list or logical expression containing key phrases, and core DOIs.
-Same as above except there is no supervised filtering---all results that passed keyword filtering are automatically accepted.

- - Expression Search: input a keyphrase list or logical expression containing key phrases to download all matching article details from Semantic Scholar. *This requires an S2 API key*.
-Paper details count as "accepted" and can be viewed / annotated / exported.
+While, with the same keyphrases / expression, the number of papers you ultimately accept with any method is the same, the number of papers you need to eyeball decreases drastically from the first to the third method.
+On the other hand, depending on the field you are searching, the set of accepted papers might not be connected, and the snowballing methods will miss the outliers.
+Eyeballing cost may be zero if you use a perfectly trained ML classifier, so Expression Search my make sense in this case.

 Keyphrase lists / Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^